- Hasso Plattner and SAP have put forth a false backstory for how HANA was developed.

 Why is the objective here to move to such compressed data?
 Storage is inexpensive.

 Hasso Plattner’s Obsession with Compression

-Furthermore, Hasso has greatly overstated the compression that HANA is capable of (and which was subsequently repeated through SAP’s passive surrogate network) as is covered in the article Why John Appleby was So Wrong About his HANA Predictions.
+Furthermore, Hasso has dramatically overstated the compression that HANA is capable of (and which was subsequently repeated through SAP’s passive surrogate network), as is covered in the article Why John Appleby was So Wrong About his HANA Predictions.

 Is Removing Aggregates a Breakthrough?

 “This was the breakthrough I was looking for.
 No one had ever built a financial system without materialized aggregates, whether updated in real time or through batch updates.”